-ESV Bible is a Bible reading App for Android/iOS based smart phones and Windows Mobile.
+ESV Bible is a Bible reading App for Android/iOS-based smartphones and Windows Mobile.
 It is developed by Crossway, the publisher of the English Standard Version of the Holy Bible.
-I have been using this app for few months now and decided it would be a bright idea to share my thoughts with you.
+I have been using this app for a few months now and decided it would be a bright idea to share my thoughts with you.
 Let me start with the pros.

-(B) Simply tap on a desired Bible verse to make use of the powerful cross reference function.
-For instance tapping John 3:16 brings forth Romans 5:8; Romans 8:32; 1 John 3:18 and 2 Thessalonians 2:16.
+(B) Simply tap on the desired Bible verse to make use of the powerful cross-reference function.
+For instance, tapping John 3:16 brings forth Romans 5:8; Romans 8:32; 1 John 3:18 and 2 Thessalonians 2:16.

-(D) Search function is an essential feature in any Bible reading app.
+(D) The search function is an essential feature in any Bible reading app.
 ESV Bible has the same function but much reliable than the search function I have seen in similar apps.

 (E) Reference can be highlighted and Notes can be taken and accessed later without any effort by the user.